charlielobster/CUDA_NekRS/README.md

 Let's set up all our environment variables first to use them in build statements.

-Optionally, copy the script CUDA_NekRS_vars.sh from this repo to your own home directory.
+1. Optionally, copy the script CUDA_NekRS_vars.sh from this repo to your own home directory.
-Verify the CUDA Toolkit path and find your wifi nic with a call to "ip a".
-Then, source the script (call '.', or source)

     cp CUDA_NekRS_vars.sh ~
     cd ~

+2. Verify the CUDA Toolkit path and find your wifi nic with a call to "ip a".

     ip a
     # open CUDA_NekRS_vars.sh in Text Editor
     # collect your nic add it to the script

+3. Then, source the script.

     # and double-check CUDA Toolkit Version and path
     # then source the changes
     . ./CUDA_NekRS_vars.sh